-And yet, did you know that grip can be different with dry and with wet hands?
+And yet, did you know that grip can be different with dry and wet hands?
 I recently filmed a video where I did a little experiment.
 I tested the grip of 7 of the best yoga mats on the market with dry and sweaty hands.

-If you’re wondering yoga mat to go for, be sure to read how I rated the grip of the 7 most popular yoga mats.
+If you’re wondering what yoga mat to go for, be sure to read how I rated the grip of the 7 most popular yoga mats.
 And this may help you decide which one is best for you.

 2. Yoga Mat Thickness